Fortescue posts record FY profit, revenue

 “Once again, Fortescue’s unique differentiated culture underpinned the delivery of a year of outstanding performance,” CEO Elizabeth Gaines said in a statement on Monday.

-Fortescue, led by chairman Andrew ‘Twiggy’ Forrest, also said it had revised its climate change target and now aims to achieve net zero emissions by 2040.
+Fortescue, led by chairman Andrew ‘Twiggy’ Forrest, also said it had revised its climate change target and now aimed to achieve net zero emissions by 2040.

 This includes a 26 per cent reduction in emissions from existing operations from 2020 levels by 2030.